Bundled steel bars are safely stacked in yellow bar rack inside a warehouse.

 Strength

 Yield strength is the load at which steel takes on a permanent deformation and won’t return to its original size.
-UTS is the load at which the steel breaks and is greater than the yield strength.

 Toughness

-High-carbon steels are strong but usually have low ductility, resulting in a lack of toughness.
-Adding manganese, nickel, chromium, and molybdenum increases toughness by raising ductility without reducing strength.
+High-carbon steels are strong but usually lack toughness.
+Manganese, nickel, chromium, and molybdenum increase toughness by raising ductility without reducing strength.
+Toughness can also be modified through heat treatment processes like quenching and tempering.

 Hardness